ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

   ``UpdateValues()`` performs an insert or a replace depending on whether an event already exists at the item's indexes.
 If any item fails to write, the entire operation is rolled back and no events are written to the stream.
-The index that caused the issue is included in the error response.
+The index (of the *items* IEnumerable) that caused the issue is included in the error response.